eduardomcm/VelociraptorCompetition/README.md

 These artifacts were created based on real-world Incident Response use-cases, with the mindset of an Incident Responder and a Threat Hunter.

-They build upon Velociraptor's capabilities to expand the ways DFIR/Threat Hunter analysts can perform their tasks, with more acurary, efficiency and practicality.
+They build upon Velociraptor's capabilities to expand the ways DFIR/Threat Hunter analysts can perform their tasks, with more accuracy, efficiency and practicality.

 # Windows.Detection.HashHunt